pyueh-osi/Edgecmd-Docs/V1.1/Reference/Retrieve EdgeCmd utility help_1-1.md

 	edgecmd -help configuration <componentId>
 	```

-	For more information, see the example [Help for the System component](#help-for-the-system-component).
+	For more information, see the example [Configuration help for the System component](#configuration-help-for-the-system-component).

 	**Note:** The help output also provides examples of commands that you can run to configure the component.